Income and earnings harmonisation guidance

 Summary of statistics on income and earnings

 As well as survey-based statistics, increasing numbers of publications are using administrative data.
-The HM Revenue and Customs Pay as you Earn experimental statistics are an example of this.
+Her Majesty’s Revenue and Customs (HMRC) Pay as you Earn experimental statistics are an example of this.

-Please note that some of this information has been taken from the 2015 OSR review of the coherence and accessibility of official statistics on income and earnings (PDF, 1.71MB).
+Please note that some of this information has been taken from the 2015 OSR review of the coherence and accessibility of official statistics on income and earnings.

 |Official Statistics||What they measure||Producer|